-In a 2015 survey by the Bureau of Labor Statistics, the unemployment rate for people with disabilities was 10.7 percent, with a slight increase from the previous year.
-This is higher than the current unemployment rate (5.1%) of people without disabilities.
+In a 2021 survey by the Bureau of Labor Statistics, the unemployment rate for people with disabilities was 10.1 percent, with a slight decrease from the previous year.
+This is about twice as high as the current unemployment rate of people without disabilities.
 A large proportion of individuals with disabilities (82.5%) are not in the labor force at all, compared to 35% for individuals without disabilities.
+If you’re thinking about hiring workers with disabilities, read on.

 Hiring workers with disabilities